 All of the above structures interconnect to make up the human spine.
-A problem with any one of these can be the impetus behind back pain.
-Often times, there is more than one contributor to back pain at the same time.
-Approximately 67% of low back pain comes from two of these sources: discs and joints.
-(Refer to Chart 1.)
+A problem with any one of these can be the cause of a patients problem.
+Often times, there is more than one factor involved in a patients condition.
+Approximately 67% of it comes from two of these sources: discs and joints (facet or sacroiliac).
+(Refer to chart.)

-When determining the cause of lower back pain, the type of lower back pain, a description of how the pain feels, when it is felt and the area of pain distribution (where the pain is felt), help guide your Chiropractor in making a preliminary diagnosis and determining an appropriate treatment plan.
+When determining the cause of lower back pain, a description of how the pain feels, when it is felt and where the pain is felt, help guide your Chiropractor in making a preliminary diagnosis and determining an appropriate treatment plan.

-An accurate clinical diagnosis for the patient’s back pain is based on combining the following three pieces of information:
+An accurate diagnosis for the patient is founded on three pieces of information:

-By the time a Chiropractor orders diagnostic tests such as an x-ray or MRI scan, they will have a strong suspicion as to the cause of your lower back pain and the diagnostic test is used to confirm it and provide more detail.
+The patient’s symptoms, the professional’s orthopedic and functional exam and the findings on diagnostic tests.
+By the time a Chiropractor orders diagnostic tests (x-rays or MRI ), they will have a strong suspicion as to the cause of the patients condition and diagnostic tests are used to confirm it and provide more detail if needed.

 Despite all the advances in medical care for back pain, there is still a lot that science does not understand.
 In particular, the causes of back pain can be very complex.
 This is where partnering with an experienced Chiropractor can make a world of difference in recovery time.
 Taking an active role in the treatment can get you on the road to recovery sooner.

 In conclusion, remember, no two patients are the same and no two cases of pain are either.
 A Chiropractor, will take the time to understand and assess your specific condition and take the time to explain it to you.
 The efficacy of your treatment depends on it.

 If you are currently hurting and would like to see Dr. Donovan, please contact us to schedule an appointment.